Share or Pin for Later

 Mini shopping spree in your favorite online store or bunch with a dear friend?
 Fancy new car or the 3-week trip through China you’ve been dreaming of for years?
 Which would you choose?
 Which would make you happier?

-Over the last couple of years there have been several studies that have shown that the things that make us happiest in life aren’t really things we have, but rather the experiences we have.
+Did you know there have been a bunch of studies that have shown that the things that make us happiest in life aren’t really things we have, but rather the experiences we have.

 When we buy things, like a new car or a new pair of diamond earrings, we may experience the giddy joy of ownership for a short while, but these studies show that that happiness we get from buying doesn’t last nearly as long as the happiness we get from spending that same money on an experience – like a vacation or a night out with the girls or a mani/pedi with mom.